Optimize the texture and performance of your products through rheological analysis

 - Measurement modes : rotation, oscillation, controlled shear, variable stresses.

-- Temperature range : analyses possible from -40°C to +300°C depending on materials and applications.
+- Temperature range : analyses possible from -40 °C to +300 °C depending on the materials and applications.

-- Compatibility with various sample types : powders, gels, creams, molten polymers, aqueous solutions, emulsions, etc.
+- Compatibility with various types of samples : powders, gels, creams, melted polymers, aqueous solutions, emulsions, etc.

 - Applicable standards : ISO 3219 (shear viscosity), ASTM D4440 (viscoelastic behavior), DIN 51810 (thixotropic analysis), etc.